History of the Wigan Warriors: 1999–present: The Brick Community Stadium

 Towards the end of the 1999 season Wigan Warriors moved to the newly built JJB Stadium (Renamed in 2024 to the Brick Community Stadium) which they currently share with the Wigan football club Wigan Athletic.
 The stadium is owned by Mike Danson, who is the majority shareholder.
 Warriors' first game at the then JJB Stadium was a Super League play-off match against the Castleford Tigers which Wigan lost 14–10.

 The stadium has had numerous names since being built in 2007 dependant on its sponsorship.

 Wigan used to have a state-of-the-art training facility at the small stadium Edge Hall Road in Orrell (now named the Co-Operative Community Stadium) where the first team, reserve team & academy team prepared, trained and rehabilitated ahead of and after matches.
 It is also where the Reserve & Academy sides used to play their home games.

-Recently this site has been sold for development after the Warriors moved all team operations to the newly renovated Robin Park Arena next door to the Brick Community Stadium in a deal with Wigan Council.
-A multi-million-pound regeneration has turned this into one of the best training facilities inside of rugby league, whilst also maintaining world class facilities for other local sporting clubs and the general public to use.
+Following the relocation of all the team activities of the Warriors to the revamped Robin Park Arena located next to the Brick Community Stadium through an arrangement with Wigan Council, the former site was sold for redevelopment to develop a training ground worth several million pounds for the rugby league team, but keeping the sports facilities available for other local clubs.

 Brick Community Stadium has an official capacity of 25,133.
 The Warriors' record attendance at the Brick is 25,004 set against St Helens on 25 March 2005.